 Prior to teaching his courses, Goenka proved himself to be a successful businessman in Myanmar and involved himself in Indian nationalistic politics.
 He had no peace of mind.
 Goenka had unresolved bursts of rage, which he inflicted at times upon his children (page 39).
 He suffered intense migraines.
 Doctors in the East nor West could resolve these migraines so he tried vipassana meditation with U Ba Khin, a Myanmar government minister, as well vipassana teacher.

 The course changed Goenka’s life.
 He then engaged in the practice of Vipassana and study of the Buddha-Dharma, especially the discourses (suttas).
 It takes a bold step for an Indian to convert from orthodox Hinduism to Buddha-Dharma.
 Goenka made that step despite disapproval from some in his family.
-It is as if a person in a deeply Christian family converted to Islam, even though both faiths spring from the same Abraham tradition.
+It is as if a person in a deeply Christian family converted to Islam, even though both faiths spring from the same Abrahamic tradition.

 U Ba Khin encouraged Goenka to teach “without interfering …with religious faith.”
 Goenka’s teacher also authorised five Westerners (page 72, 99) to teach vipassana – Robert Hover, Ruth Denison, John Coleman, Jan Van Amersfoort and Leon Wright.
 In Myanmar and UK, Mother Sayama and U Chit Tin, her husband also taught courses.
-Instead of co-operation, all the appointed teachers went their different ways, withdrawing communication with each other.
+Instead of co-operation, all the appointed teachers went their different ways, withdrawing from communication with each other.

 Goenka took upon himself to be a kind of CEO or Guru figure of the U Ba Khin tradition.
 He dropped all reference to Mother Sayama, to whom he referred to for years with immense love in the final talk of every 10-day retreat.
 Goenka gave no explanation for the disconnection between the teachers.